alex-krtt/kitmarlowe-jupyter/README.md

 ## GitHub Codespaces – Running your first JupyterLab notebook on the cloud

 1. Create a GitHub account if you have not done so already.
-2. Click Code
-3. Click Open in Codespaces
+2. Click on the 'Code' button located on the repository page.
+3. From the dropdown menu, select 'Open in Codespaces'.
+This will open the code in a cloud-based development environment.
-4. Let the workspace open
+4. Wait for the workspace to load.
+This may take a few moments.
-5. Go back to the GitHub page and refresh the page
+5. Once the workspace is open, return to the GitHub repository page in your browser.
+6. Refresh the page to ensure you're viewing the most recent version of the code.
-6. Click Code click the three dots of the current branch
+7. Click on the 'Code' button again, then click on the three dots next to the current branch name.
+8. From the dropdown menu, select 'Open in JupyterLab' to start working on the sentiment analysis code in your the JupyterLab environment.

 ### License
 The corpora used in this project are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 To view a copy of this license, visit [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).